SaftigeKumquat/Bombay-Crushed/doc/api_requirements.md

 sort initiatives by the created attribute, maybe filter out the ones where the deadline is more than X days (4?) away

+it might be better to select by issue_state_time_left_below instead of created_after, as in the latter case we would have to respect different rule sets.